Narrator Profile

 Where he fits

 May narrates through Tantor Audio, which regularly picks up mainstream-LitRPG and adjacent-genre productions.
-The founder's editorial line on his Disgardium work is that the narration is capable and consistent — not a reason to avoid the series, and the tier verdict on the book is about the source material rather than the read.
+My editorial line on his Disgardium work is that the narration is capable and consistent, not a reason to avoid the series, and the tier verdict on the book is about the source material rather than the read.

 See the Best LitRPG Audiobook Narrators ranking for the broader narrator context on the site.